AbdallhElzorkany/weather-app/README.md

 ## 📝 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE)

 ## 🙏 Acknowledgments